pac4j/pac4j/documentation/blog/jwks_the_modern_way_to_manage_keys.md

 }
 ```

-Most people also knows that a JSON Web Token (aka JWT) is a signed and/or encrypted JSON message.
+Most people also know that a JSON Web Token (aka JWT) is a signed and/or encrypted JSON message.

-It comes as as string in three parts separated by dots, each part being base64 encoded: `part1.part2.part3`.
+It comes as a string in three parts separated by dots, each part being base64 encoded: `part1.part2.part3`.

-`part1` is the header, `part2` is the the JSON itself (it can be encrypted) and `part3` is the signature (it may not be signed).
+`part1` is the header, `part2` is the JSON itself (it can be encrypted) and `part3` is the signature (it may not be signed).

 Let's take an example from `jwt.io`: